Jon Savage

 Jon Savage (born Jonathan Malcolm Sage, 2 September 1953) is an English writer, broadcaster and music journalist, best known for his book about the Sex Pistols and punk music, England's Dreaming (1991).
-He contributed an editorial to Sounds magazine's 1977 series on "New Musick", which was later credited as the starting point for "post-punk".'
+He contributed an editorial to Sounds magazine's 1977 series on "New Musick", which was later credited as the starting point for "post-punk".

 Early life and education

 Savage was born in Paddington, London.
 He read classics at Magdalene College, Cambridge, graduating in 1975.

 Career

 Becoming a music journalist at the dawn of British punk, he wrote articles on all of the major punk acts, publishing a fanzine called London's Outrage in 1976.
 A year later he began working as a journalist for the music paper Sounds.
 Savage interviewed punk, new wave and electronic music artists for Sounds.
 At that time, he also wrote for the West Coast fanzines Search & Destroy, Bomp! and Slash.

-On 26th of November 1977, Sounds magazine published an issue entitled "New Musick", with editorials by Savage and Jane Suck.
+On 26th of November 1977, Sounds magazine published an issue entitled "New Musick" with editorials by Savage and Jane Suck.
 Savage's editorial on new musick would be cited by music critics Simon Reynolds, David Wilkinson, and Theo Cateforis as the starting point for post-punk as a musical genre.
 In 1979, Savage moved to Melody Maker, and a year later to the newly founded pop culture magazine The Face.
 Throughout the decade, Savage wrote for The Observer and the New Statesman, providing high-brow commentary on popular culture.

 His book England's Dreaming, a history of the rise of punk rock in the UK and the US in the mid- to late 1970s, was published by Faber and Faber in 1991.
 It was used as the basis for a television programme, Punk and the Pistols, shown on BBC2 in 1995, and an updated edition in 2001 featured a new introduction which made mention of the Pistols' 1996 reunion and the release of the 2000 Pistols documentary film, The Filth and The Fury.
 A companion piece, The England's Dreaming Tapes, was published in 2009.

-In July 1993, Kurt Cobain gave a dramatically candid interview to Savage in which he freely discussed such controversial topics as Courtney Love, homosexuality, heroin and Cobain's relationship with his Nirvana bandmates.
+In July 1993, Kurt Cobain gave a dramatically candid interview to Savage for the Observer Magazine in which he freely discussed such controversial topics as Courtney Love, homosexuality, heroin and Cobain's relationship with his Nirvana bandmates.